raffaele-cappelli/OpenFR/README.md

 # OpenFR
-A collection of Python modules, using OpenCV and NumPy, implementing the main steps in fingerprint recognition.
+A collection of Python modules, using OpenCV and NumPy, that implement the main steps in fingerprint recognition.

 ## Fingerprint segmentation module
 Fingerprint segmentation is the first step of most fingerprint recognition algorithms.
 This module implements a simple but fast and effective method for fingerprint segmentation.
 Experimental results on FVC2000, FVC2002, and FVC2004 databases shows that the performance of this software is aligned to other state-of-the-art techniques.